ajfisher/ajfisher.me/site/src/content/posts/2007-05-03-drmed-for-life.md

 layout: post.hbt
 slug: drmed-for-life
 title: DRMed for Life
-tags: DRM, media, movies, piracy, rant
+tags: drm, media, piracy, rant
 ---

 In the news recently has been the whole thing about not only the copy protection on [HD-DVD and Blu-Ray disks being cracked](http://www.infoworld.com/article/06/12/29/HNdrmhacked_1.html) but people posting digg links with decryption keys in them.
 I can understand Digg's position in removing said posts until the community kicked off and [they then decided they'll go down with the ship ](http://blog.digg.com/?p=74)if they got prosecuted.
 Hurrah for someone over there seeing sense.